Resilient Ready Hub: Kangaroo Island

 Participating will allow you to:

-- Participate in the co-design of a purpose-built tool for business owners, operators across the KI community
+- Participate in the co-design of a purpose-built tool for business owners and operators across the KI community

 - Connect with like-minded businesses who are serious about resilience and expand your community and business networks;